signaldatascience/R-curriculum/src/week2/day1/resampling.md

 Either way,

-* Make a large number of predictions using both 2-fold and 10-fold cross validation.
+* Make 100 such predictions, with different folds each time, using both 2-fold and 10-fold cross validation.

 * As before, plot the distribution of the associated $R^2$ values and calculate their standard errors.